easy-graph/easy-graph.github.io/_sources/reference/components.rst.txt

 Components
 ==========

-Easy Graph can help users check whether the graph (undirected) is connected/biconnected or not.
+EasyGraph can help users check whether the graph (undirected) is connected/biconnected or not.
 It can also provide with connected/biconnected components.

 Connected Components